penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 | System prompt | You help answer questions about the weather in Seattle. |
 | Tool name | GetCurrentWeather |
 | Tool description | Gets the current weather in Seattle |
-| Action inside tool | "Get current weather" msn connector with fields "Seattle" and "Imperial"
+| Action inside tool | "Get current weather" MSN weather connector with fields "Seattle" and "Imperial"

 ![Agent that can get the weather in Seattle](media/04-add-parameters-to-tools/seattle-agent-structure.png)
 ![Action information for seattle weather agent](media/04-add-parameters-to-tools/seattle-agent-action.png)